 Daily concerts take place at Chevy Court (located near Gate 1) at 1:00 p.m. and 6:00 p.m., while Suburban Park (located beyond the Midway) will feature an 8:00 p.m. concert every night.

 The first concerts of the New York State Fair’s 2024 lineup have already been revealed with 90s pop group TLC taking the Suburban Park stage on Friday, August 23rd beginning at 8PM, followed by kid-friendly group Kidz Bop on Saturday, August 24th at the Chevy Court stage beginning at 1PM.
 Herman’s Hermits starring Peter Noone will perform at Chevy Court on Monday, August 26th at 1 p.m.

 Meanwhile, keep it here for more updates on the 2024 concert lineup that will be announced over the summer.

 The 2023 New York State Fair concert lineup incliuded

 All about the New York State Fair

-The fair was hosted by the city of Syracuse, but like many state fairs in the 19th century, it moved around from city to city to let people in different corners of the state participate.
+Way back in the 19th century the New York State Fair was hosted by the city of Syracuse.
+But like many state fairs in the 19th century, it moved around from city to city to let people in different corners of the state participate.

-In 1890 the New York State Fair finally settled on permanent fair grounds in Syracuse where it has remained to this day.
+In 1890, the New York State Fair finally settled on permanent fair grounds in Syracuse where it has remained to this day.

-Today, the New York State Fair draws in more than a million visitors annually, which also makes one of the largest state fairs in the USA,.
+Today, the New York State Fair draws in more than a million visitors annually, which also makes one of the largest state fairs in the USA.

+Blue ribbon competitions remain popular as do horse shows, showmanship competitions, and agricultural exhibits.
 Also appealing to more modern tastes, competitions have expanded to wine, art, and talent show competitions.